Delhi Cantonment

 The Cantonment is governed by the Cantonments Act, 2006 while various policy letters and instructions from the Ministry of Defence pertaining to the area are issued from time to time.
 Although the board functions as a local municipal body, it remains under the administrative control of the Directorate General Defence Estates, New Delhi and Principal Director, Defence Estates, Western Command, Chandigarh.

+This cantonment also houses the headquarters of Indian Army and Indian Navy namely Thal Sena Bhawan and Nausena Bhawan.
 It is one of three local bodies in the National Capital Territory of Delhi, the others being Municipal Corporation of Delhi and New Delhi Municipal Council.

 History

 Cantonments in Delhi and Ahmedabad were originally established by the British.
 The Delhi one was constructed by acquiring parts of the land of the Naraina Village.
 The Delhi Cantonment houses the Indian Army Headquarters, Delhi Area; the Army Golf Course; the Defence Services Officers Institute; military housing; Air Force and Army Public Schools; and various other defence-related installations.
 The cantonment also houses the Army Hospital, a tertiary care medical centre of the Indian Armed Forces.

 There is a railway station within the cantonment, Delhi Cantonment railway station, from where trains depart for various parts of the country.